 You can mix in other varieties of veggies to your stew, as well.
-I used what I had on hand, but you can swap out for different vegetables depending on what you have on hand.
-For example, you could toss in some zucchini or cauliflower!
+I used what I had on hand, but you can swap out different vegetables depending on what you have in your fridge and what's in season.
+For example, you could toss in some squash, zucchini or cauliflower!

 Old-Fashioned Vegan Stew FAQs